sanahmuz/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete my_first_directory in tmp dir
+Change working dir to previous one